usnistgov/FIPS201/_FIPS201/introduction.md

 citation these documents are included by reference in this Standard.
 Should normative text in this Standard conflict with normative text in a referenced document the normative text in this Standard prevails for this Standard.

-[^CHUID]: The CHUID data element has not been deprecated and continues to be mandatory.

 All sections in this document are *normative* (i.e., mandatory for compliance) unless specified as informative (i.e., non-mandatory).
 Following is the structure of this document: